gorcajo/demoapps/README.md

 - Jobs and CronJobs: These Kubernetes resources can use Bash commands with a base image in their definition.
 A simple `echo` command could be enough to test them, you don't need any other application.
 - Industry standard applications:
+  - A Docker registry like Harbor.
   - Infrastructure: Prometheus, Grafana, ArgoCD, ElasticSearch, Kibana, Logstash...
   - Data: Redis, PostgreSQL, MongoDB, InfluxDB...
   - Messaging: Mosquitto (MQTT), RabbitMQ...
   - Load balancers and web servers: HAProxy, Nginx, Apache...
 - Serverless engines like Kubeless.
 - Helm.
+- Etc.

-## 4. To-do list
+## 4. To-do applications

-- An application that consumes huge amounts of RAM or CPU on request.
-It could be used to test memory or CPU limits and node placement.
-- An application that take some time to startup and randomly crashes.
-It must be compatible with readiness and liveness probes.
+- An application that consumes large amounts of RAM, or large amounts CPU or crashes, everything through REST calls.
+It takes some time to start and must be compatible with readiness and liveness probes.
-- An application to generate a lot of metrics to be read by other applications.
+- An application that generates a lot of metrics to be ingested by other applications.
-- Two twin applications: one will produce messages to RabbitMQ, the other will consume them and persist the data in PostgreSQL.
 - An application to call external APIs to test Kubernetes patterns, VPNs, etc.